jymoon0613/paper/README.md

-# ⭐ Repository for Daily Paper Review
+# Daily Paper Review

+⭐ This is the repository for daily paper review.

+The reviews were written in Korean.

+*"There is no magic to achievement.
+It's really about hard work, choices, and persistence"* - Michelle Obama -

+I reviewed the following topics:

     01.Recognition : 55
     02.Detection : 35